nickpreston24/nugs-net6/README.md

 - [ ] Omni-search should show stratifications (see Opticsplanet) and aid site navigation (Guides, Ammo, etc.)
 - [ ] [Global Error handling](https://code-maze.com/global-error-handling-aspnetcore/)

+- [ ] Add a global error handler
+- [ ] Add a special Daisy Toast for errors
+- [ ] Log to Airtable a la LogRow.cs
+- [ ] Add an Admin panel for viewing logs

 ### Animation Ideas
 - [ ] What if my Forms could just be little Nodes that I click, a Card expands for submission and then a ghost arrow animates with a ghostie drop/textbox for the Relationship?
 That would be cool!!!!
 - [ ] An custom hero carousel [picker](https://youtu.be/29IQwtXVYqA?t=185) where it wipes, tilts the image a bit and has a Thumbs up or Thumbs down button.